 You qualify for applying for this program if you are a female doctoral student in your 3rd year or above or a female postdoc in one of the six institutions of the ETH Domain during the entire time span of your mentoring project.
-During the period 2021-2024, Fix the Leaky Pipeline offers three runs of one-to-one mentoring.
-The 3rd run will start in spring semester 2023 and will last for one year.
+During the period 2025-2028, the FLP program – Foster.
+Lead.
+Promote. (formerly known as Fix the Leaky Pipeline program) offers three runs of one-to-one mentoring.
+The 1st run will start in spring semester 2025 and will last for one year.

 What does the One-to-one mentoring offer?

-The mentor will provide you with support and advice on career related issues like networking, career planning, work-life balance, career and family issues, funding questions etc. (see guidelines chapter below).
+The mentor will provide you with support and advice on career related issues like networking, career planning, work-life balance, career and family issues, funding questions etc. (see guidelines).
 Scientific questions are not in the core.

 What is the difference between mentoring and coaching?